How to Create Dynamic Custom Sidebars in WordPress

-Technology to build and develop websites has journeyed quite a ways in the last 30 or more years, yet still has a way to go.
+Technology to build and develop websites has journeyed quite a way in the last 30 or more years, yet it still has a way to go.
 Where will websites venture next?
 No one knows.

-While many know that WordPress offers a widgets area to create and modify a static sidebar, what many don’t know is that WordPress offers the ability to use create and use dynamic content sidebars.
+While many know that WordPress offers a widget area to create and modify a static sidebar, many don’t know that WordPress offers the ability to create and use dynamic content sidebars.

 At first, I was a bit skeptical as to how easy it would be to install, configure, and view.
 In a matter of 5-10 minutes at most, I was able to create a single sidebar with 9-10 blocks of content with logic for displaying and hiding the content with a few points and clicks of the mouse.

-And while it may not matter to you, but this plugin is also well integrated and lightweight, seamlessly integrating with a number of plugins without conflict or ever skipping a beat.
+And while it may not matter to you, this plugin is also well-integrated and lightweight, seamlessly integrating with several plugins without conflict or skipping a beat.

-One of the most interesting features of this plugin though is the ability to clone and sync widget settings.
-In one simple click, you can close a content block of a sidebar and allow for it to remain linked or unlinked.
+One of this plugin’s most interesting features is the ability to clone and sync widget settings.
+In one simple click, you can close a sidebar’s content block and allow it to remain linked or unlinked.

 Linked implies that when you change one content block, all other cloned and linked content blocks will change by simply changing one.
 But no worries, you can clone and unlink content blocks too.